phrygFaisal/testgooglede/README.md

 ##### Configuration
 * In case of updating any component versions in the maven build, the properties section should be touched.
 Any version updated will be reflected in the actual component stated under the _**dependencies**_ section.

+##### Test Scenarios
+* Load Google.de site
+  * Navigates to google.de site and checks if page is loaded.
+Asserts on the Google logo.

+* Autocomplete suggestion on search phrase
+  * Checks the text suggested by autocomplete based on search.
+Uses an acceptance threshold of search suggestions by matching substring.
+Threshold is defined as 50%.

+* Autocomplete suggestion update on search phrase modification
+  * Checks the text suggested by autocomplete based on search followed by deleting some phrase and updating at runtime.
+Uses an acceptance threshold of search suggestions by matching substring.
+Threshold is defined as 50%.

+* Search using keyboard RETURN press on search phrase
+  * Checks search functionality on pressing RETURN key from keyboard after typing Search phrase.
+Asserts on search result page load.

+* Search using Search button on search phrase
+  * Checks search functionality on pressing RETURN key from keyboard after typing Search phrase.
+Asserts on search result page load.

+* Search using I'm Feeling lucky button on search phrase
+  * Checks search functionality on pressing Feeling Lucky button  after typing Search phrase.
+Asserts on search result page load.

+* Search Phrase does not match any documents on result
+  * Search with phrase that does not result in any result.
+Asserts on no search result page load.

+* Google Bilder Search Page is loaded
+  * Assert on loading Google search for only Bilder.

+* Apps button displays shortcut navigation to Google Applications
+  * Assert if navigation drawer is opened with Google Apps from google.de page.

+* Einstellungen link opens navigation to settings controls
+  * Assert if link opens the settings drawer in google.de page